sanjaiyan-dev/SanPasJS/sanpasjs-website/docs/guides/caveats/index.md

 ## Outputting function in next line

-Currently there is no affect in any function which ends with `ln`.
+Currently, there is no effect in any function which ends with `ln`.
 To overcome this issue please type `"\n"`.

 ```pascal:line-numbers{4,6}
 program nxt_line_san(input,output);